microsoft/vscode-wiki/Roadmap.md

   * :runner: Enable extensions to install additional platform specific components.
   * Support publishing of signed extensions.
   * Add support for verified publishers.
-  * Investigate into a linting utility for extension authors (web packed, no dependency on `vscode` module, use API instead of `opn` module etc.)

 ## Contributions to VS Code Extensions